Sylius/Sylius/docs/customization/grid.rst

 When you would like to change how the index view of an entity looks like in the administration panel, then you have to override its grid.

-* remove a field from grid
+* remove a field from a grid
-* change a field of grid
+* change a field of a grid
 * reorder fields
-* override entire grid
+* override an entire grid

 How to customize grids?
 -----------------------

 .. tip::

-    One way to change anything in any state machine in **Sylius** is to create a special file in the ``app/config/`` directory:
+    One way to change anything in any grid in **Sylius** is to create a special file in the ``app/config/`` directory:
     ``app/config/grids.yml`` which has to be imported in the ``app/config/config.yml``.

 .. code-block:: yaml